Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 # Lambdas

-You can create Plutarch level lambdas by apply `plam` over a Haskell level lambda/function.

-> Jack: applying `plam` to a Haskell level function.
+You can create Plutarch level lambdas by applying `plam` to a Haskell level function.

 ```haskell
 pid :: Term s (a :--> a)
 pid = plam $ \x -> x
 ```

 The identity function!
 Notice the type.
 A Plutarch level lambda uses the funny arrows `:-->` to encode a function type.
-In the above case, `pid` is a Plutarch level function that takes a type `a`, and returns the same type - `a`.
+In the above case, `pid` is a Plutarch level function that takes a type `a`, and returns the same type: `a`.
 As one would expect, `:-->` is right associative and things curry like a charm (at least, they should).

-> Jack: same type: `a`.

 Guess what this Plutarch level function does:

-> Jack: 'does: '

 ```haskell
 f :: Term s (PInteger :--> PString :--> a :--> a)